Equality and diversity

 We also aim to ensure that all of our staff operate in a working environment within which they excel, develop and do not experience discrimination, harassment and victimisation.
 We have equality assessed and put in place a broad range of workforce policies to support the CCG and staff in creating a ‘inclusive’ environment and for staff to flourish and achieve their potential.

-As we employ more than 150 staff we are required by the Equality Act to publish information relating to the diversity of our workforce, you will be able to find our workforce report here when they become available.
+As we employ more than 150 staff we are required by the Equality Act to publish information relating to the diversity of our workforce, you can find our workforce report here.
 The 2017 staff survey includes responses from staff across the all three CCGs (Bradford Districts, Bradford City and Airedale,Wharefdalle and Craven CCGs).

 We welcome the national focus on NHS workforce race equality and the progress that our local NHS provider trusts are making with work to improve workforce race equality.
 In 2015 we produced a baseline WRES report on our CCG workforce and since 2016 we have produced a report and action plan annually.
 In 2017 we created a joint action plan across Bradford Districts, Bradford City and Airedale, Wharfedale and Craven CCGs.
 The WRES reports and action plans can be accessed here: